solid/data-interoperability-panel/resource-metadata/README.md

 ## Goal

-The aim of this project is to produce a candidate proposal to the [Solid Specification](https://github.com/solid/specification) that defines a mechanism for how metadata (i.e. access control, shape constraints) is associated and accessed for a given resource.
+The aim of this project is to produce a candidate proposal to the [Solid Specification](https://github.com/solid/specification) that defines a mechanism for how metadata (such as access control or shape constraints) is associated and accessed for a given resource.